toyaji/pyofad/README.md

 # pyofad
-Python ORM for all database
+Python ORM for all database : Now it covers Mongodb, Postgresql